antebilicc/antebilicc/README.md

 <h3>👨‍💻 About Me:</h3>

-- 💻 Computer Science student at the University Department of Professional Studies, University of Split, Croatia
+- 💻 **Computer Science student** at the University Department of Professional Studies, University of Split, Croatia
-- ⚡ Passionate about software engineering and cross-platform development
+- ⚡ Passionate about **software engineering and cross-platform development**
-- 📱 Currently focused on Flutter & Dart development
+- 📱 Currently focused on **Flutter & Dart development**
-- 📡 Interested in IoT systems and their integration with cross-platform applications
+- 📡 Also interested in **IoT systems** and their integration with cross-platform applications

 ---